-Primogeniture is defined as the law or right for the firstborn legitimate son to inherit their parent’s entire estate such as land and houses.
+Primogeniture is the law or right for the firstborn legitimate son to inherit their parent’s entire estate, such as land and houses.
 In the later part of the 18th century, many places in the world started to rebel against the restrictions of the primogeniture succession law.
 In Jane Austen’s novels, one of the major themes was the effect this law had on women having to “marry well” to survive.

 What Are Somethings You Learn By Doing Your Family History Research?